derivia/study-notes/notes/WEB.md

 * [ ] [Medium - How to use JavaScript Proxies for Fun and Profit](https://medium.com/dailyjs/how-to-use-javascript-proxies-for-fun-and-profit-365579d4a9f8)

 #### Houdini

-Learn about the Houdini project and get excited about the future of CSS.

 * [ ] [Google Devs - Houdini, Demystifying CSS](https://developers.google.com/web/updates/2016/05/houdini)
 * [ ] [web.dev - Smarter custom properties](https://web.dev/css-props-and-vals/)